ubco-W2022T1-cosc301/project-group39/notebooks/Formal_Analysis.md

 ![here](/images/per_month.png)
 ####
 ### <b> How often do shootings occur in the U.S.</b>
 Over our 7 years of data analyzed an average of 1.05 shootings occured each day.
 This quite a concerning metric as other similarly developed countries such as Canada, Australia or the U.K.have no where near the amount or frequency of shootings as the U.S. does.
-It is important to note that 77% of homecides that occur in the U.S. are gun related deaths, this compared to Canada at 37% and Australia at only 13%. <i>BBC 2020</i>
+It is important to note that 77% of homecides that occur in the U.S. are gun related deaths, this compared to Canada at 37% and Australia at only 13%. <i>BBC 2020</i> [Link here](https://www.bbc.com/news/world-us-canada-41488081).